30 Best Anti-Inflammatory Foods

 Besides keeping brittle bones at bay, Vitamin D also fends off depression and colds, reduces the risk of certain cancers, and perhaps most importantly, diminishes inflammation.
 Previous research has found a correlation between vitamin D deficiency and increased levels of pro-inflammatory markers.
 While your body produces D whenever your skin is directly exposed to sunlight, if you’ve been finding that you’re glued to your desk more often than you’d like, it might be best to get some vitamin D into your diet as well, and whole eggs are a great solution.
 The yolk contains a host of fat-blasting and health-boosting nutrients from vitamin D to fat-blasting choline.

 There’s now science to back-up the smelly, cold-busting benefits of garlic.
 Researchers hypothesize garlic’s cold-fighting power comes from the compound allicin, which blocks enzymes that play a role in bacterial and viral infections.
-In terms of an inflammatory response, a review of Anti-Cancer Agents in Medicinal Chemistry explained that aged garlic extract has been found to favorably stimulate anti-inflammatory proteins while suppressing inflammatory markers in chronic inflammation environments.
+According to a 2015 study, garlic’s organosulfur compounds boasted cardioprotective, anticancer, and anti-inflammatory benefits.
 Taking an aged-garlic supplement provides the highest concentration of bioavailable compounds, but studies have also shown that fresh garlic can provide subtle benefits.
-Just be sure to crush the garlic first to kickstart production of the bioactive allicin compound—it’s just one of our 20 Ways to Boost the Nutrient Content of Your Food.
+Just be sure to crush the garlic first to kickstart production of the bioactive allicin compound—it’s just one of our ways to boost the nutrient content of your food.

 Willow Jarosh, RD, tells us, “Healthy nutrients like copper help maintain anti-inflammatory and antioxidant responses in the body.”
 That’s because this essential mineral acts as a critical cofactor in the body’s anti-inflammatory responses.
 The enzyme superoxide dismutase (SOD) plays an important antioxidant role in deactivating cell-damaging, free-radicals.
 And in order to function properly, it utilizes the support of three minerals: copper, zinc, manganese.
 And guess what?
 Oysters are full of all three.
 Oh, not to mention, they’re also a great source of inflammation-quelling omega-3s.